tomdemeyere/tomdemeyere.github.io/_posts/2024-03-22--workflows-manager-for-dft.md

 These parallelisation options are not to be seen as the one which will affect your individual DFT calculations but more as a **total** parallelisation that will dictate how much ressource this `executor` can use.
 Your DFT calculations are then dispatched inside this executor, their parallelisation will be specified later.

-`worker_init` should have anything you need to run your software, the machine I use do not have access to the home system from the compute nodes, so I need to to load a 'scratch' bashrc that contains the conda init.
+`worker_init` should have everything you need to run espresso, the machine I use do not have access to the home system from the compute nodes, so I need to to load a 'scratch' bashrc that contains the conda init.
 This is done by adding the following lines:

 ``` python
 worker_init = """